angel Kyodo williams

 Rev. williams: And that’s what I was gonna say.
 So, they, of some amount of privilege, responded to what they needed.
 And so it’s not a criticism to say, “Oh, look, the white people went and made meditation important, when that’s not what the rest of — the majority of Buddhists are practicing in the world.”
 The criticism is not that meditation was made important.
 But the grip on it and the, therefore, denial of everything else that might be expressed and generated from these teachings in modern times, in modern society, but through a different cultural lens, are set aside as “not the real thing, not the true thing, not the pure thing.” [laughs]

-Ms. Tippett: What would you name?
-What, for you, is in that ecosystem of practices and impulses?
+Ms. Tippett: What would you name — what, for you, is in that ecosystem of practices and impulses?

 Rev. williams: Well, I certainly think the chanting practice — and it’s well known that Nichiren Buddhism and what most people have been familiar with, if they’ve heard of black people practicing Buddhism — they think of Tina Turner and — as chanting “Nam-myoho-renge-kyo.”
-And that we talk about Buddhism as being largely white; and actually, there is an enormous number of people of color in the Soka Gokkai sect.
+And that we talk about Buddhism as being largely white; and actually, there is an enormous number of people of color in the Soka Gakkai sect.
 But it’s dismissed, almost to the point of appearing nonexistent in our mainstream — as much as Buddhism could be mainstream — [laughs] magazines and media.
-We almost never talk about Soka Gokkai, about chanting Buddhists.
+We almost never talk about Soka Gakkai, about chanting Buddhists.
 We even call them “chanting Buddhists,” as if that’s a pivot off of the “real thing.”

 Ms. Tippett: That’s so interesting.

-Rev. williams: So we have chanting Buddhists, which means that, by default, the rest of Buddhists are not chanting Buddhists, which is absolutely not true. [laughs] And so that’s the mashup of dominant culture that has incredible impact and a spread, in terms of its ability to affect the world and how the world understands itself and what’s important and what’s deemed as valuable, and therefore, not valuable.
+Rev. williams: So we have chanting Buddhists, which means that, by default, the rest of Buddhists are not chanting Buddhists, which is absolutely not true. [laughs] And so that’s the mashup of dominant culture that has incredible impact and a spread, in terms of its ability to affect the world and how the world understands itself and what’s important and what’s deemed as valuable and, therefore, not valuable.
 It’s a capitalist orientation [laughs] to, even, spirituality.

 [music: “Entwine” by Auditory Canvas]